William B. Evans: Boston Marathon bombings

 Evans ran the 2013 Boston Marathon and was at the Boston Athletic Club when he was informed by an officer that two bombs went off.
 Evans returned home for his uniform and then went to the temporary command post at the Westin Hotel.
 There, he and Commissioner Edward F. Davis designed a plan of action, which Evans took to the streets to implement.
 Under Evans, the department secured a perimeter around a 20-block radius, swept the scene for secondary devices, and began processing the evidence.

 When President Barack Obama came to Boston to attend an interfaith service at the Cathedral of the Holy Cross, Evans and his team were responsible for securing the area.
 They developed a plan to get the President and First Lady in and out of the five different hospitals they visited.

 Evans also played a role in the manhunt and capture of Dzhokhar Tsarnaev.
 He helped secure the area of the Watertown shootout, process the crime scene, and evacuate nearby houses, as there were live explosives on the scene.
 He remained in Watertown during the manhunt and stayed even after Governor Deval Patrick lifted the shelter-in-place order.
-After the 911 call reporting Tsarnaev's location came in, Evans, two BPD Lieutenants, and a Watertown Police Officer were the first officers at the scene.
+After the 911 call reporting Tsarnaev's location came in, Evans, two Boston Police Lieutenants (Bob Merner and Paul O'Connor) and a Watertown Police Officer were the first officers at the scene on Franklin Street in Watertown.
 Evans took control of the scene and was the incident commander during the standoff with Tsarnaev.
 Shots rang out at one point during the standoff and Evans commanded the officers to hold their fire, as he wanted to take Tsarnaev alive for information.
 After talking with an FBI negotiation team, Tsarnaev surrendered to authorities.